What is Watch/Automated Watch?

 However, you must remember to turn the Watch feature off after landing, otherwise a false alert will be generated!

-To turn off the Spider the user will need to press the blue Watch button on the Spider and wait until the blue LED stops flashing before powering down.
+To turn Watch off, the user will need to press the blue Watch button on the Spider and wait until the blue LED stops flashing before powering down.
 By pressing the Watch button you tell the system that you have landed safely and it can stop watching over you.
 That's how the system knows the difference between an intentional power down and a not so intentional one!

 What if I forget to turn my Spider off?